e-pet/e-pet.github.io/_posts/2022-04-03-maximum-likelihood.md

 $$
 p(y | x, R=r) = r \quad \forall\, r,
 $$
 where $R$ denotes the (risk score) output of the trained model.
-This is readily apparent from the fact that an ML-optimal model minimizes the KL divergence from the data-generating distribution, as discussed above: the optimum is only obtained if $p(y|x) = q(y|x; \theta^*)$.
+This is readily apparent from the fact that an ML-optimal model minimizes the KL divergence from the data-generating distribution, as discussed above: the optimum is only obtained if $p(y|x) = q(y|x; \theta^{*})$.
 (For a more detailed discussion about how maximum likelihood estimation implies calibration, refer to [Liu et al. 2019](https://arxiv.org/pdf/1808.10013.pdf).
 For the same reason, [the negative log likelihood has also been proposed as a *calibration measure*](https://arxiv.org/pdf/2002.06470.pdf).
 Notice, however, that it is not a pure measure of calibration; instead, it measures a mixture of calibration and *separation*.)

 ### Properties of the optimization problem
 The likelihood landscape (as a function of the parameters $\theta$ to be optimized) is, in general, non-convex.
 (It also depends on the way the model is parameterized.)
 Thus, global optimization strategies are required if local minima are to be escaped.
 (One of the various benefits of *stochastic* gradient descent is that it is [capable of escaping local minima](https://leon.bottou.org/publications/pdf/nimes-1991.pdf) to some degree.
 It is, however, of course not a true global optimization strategy.)